jamesorr/CO2SYS-MATLAB/README.md

 input.
 Indeed, close agreement between these different versions of CO2SYS was demonstrated by Orr et al. (2015).
-In 2016, CO2SYS-MATLAB was modified to include error propagation (Orr et al., 2017): the main routine CO2SYS.m was slightly modified, while two new routeins were added (errors.m and derivnum.m)
+In 2016, CO2SYS-MATLAB was modified to include error propagation (Orr et al., 2017): the main routine CO2SYS.m was slightly modified, while two new routines were added (errors.m and derivnum.m)

 If you discover inconsistencies or have a more general bug report for CO2SYS.m,